 Exploring the impact of climate change on the bioaccumulation of chemical pollutants in a marine food web from the northeastern Pacific: an EwE model approach.
 Institute for the Oceans and Fisheries Seminar Series (UBC); Vancouver, BC.

+Trends in Canadian marine research: current state and information gaps.
 DFO State of the Pacific Ocean Meeting; Nanaimo, BC.

 Biodiversity, resilience and sustainability.
 3rd Science for Biodiversity Forum.
 Mainstreaming biodiversity for well-being: contributions from science; Cancún, Mexico.

+How is climate change likely to impact the systems that sustain fisheries?
 Environment and Oceanic Affairs of the Ministry of Foreign Affairs of Chile and the National Geographic Society.
 Is the Paris Agreement Good News for the Ocean?; Washington, DC.

-Public forum hosted by Terry Beech, Member of Parliament for Burnaby North-Seymour and members of Pacific Caucus on the proposed Trans Mountain Expansion project and an evidence-based discussion on Canada’s energy future; Burnaby, BC.
+Participation at public forum hosted by Terry Beech, Member of Parliament for Burnaby North-Seymour and members of Pacific Caucus on the proposed Trans Mountain Expansion project and an evidence-based discussion on Canada’s energy future; Burnaby, BC.

 Scientific consensus on MPA financing; and MPA financing: why invest in MPAs?
 10X20 Initiative Conference on MPAs; Rome, Italy.